We may earn revenue from the products available on this page and participate in affiliate programs.

 One thing Amanda and Michael Walker’s kitchen didn’t lack was space.
 At 225 square feet, there was plenty of room to roam—but that’s about it.
 The counter was nearly nonexistent, and the flow (or absence of it) left much to be desired.
 Amanda, an avid DIYer and content creator, had always known they’d need to renovate, but for the sake of their budget, she was determined to do it on her own.

 She spent six years dreaming up the ideal layout and perfecting her skills in demoing, tiling, painting, and more to bring it to life.
 With all the features she wanted—a full wall of tile, a built-in breakfast banquette, room for a coffee bar, and an entire second side for a peninsula desk nook with open shelving—contracting the job would’ve cost a cool $16,850 in labor.
 Amanda, at 35 weeks pregnant, and Michael pulled it off for $30,000.
 “It challenged us far more than we imagined, but it feels so worth it,” she says.
-“We enjoy everything from cooking to crafts, to homeschooling our kids to at-home date nights here, and we usually end up having all of our meals in the breakfast nook.”
+“We enjoy everything from cooking to crafts to homeschooling our kids to at-home date nights here, and we usually end up having all of our meals in the breakfast nook.”

-Though Amanda was no stranger to rolling up her sleeves for a home project, this was her first time renovating a kitchen.”Figuring out the dimensions and how the flow would work felt like a guessing game,” she says.
+Though she was no stranger to rolling up her sleeves for a home project, this was her first time renovating a kitchen.
+“Figuring out the dimensions and how the flow would work felt like a guessing game,” she says.
 The demo was some of the hardest work.
 The floor tile removal also took a lot of trial and error.
 Though she learned her biggest lesson when she rushed into the breakfast nook arch.
 “It was my fourth arch to DIY in our home, but the width of the window threw me off,” she says.
 “While it was drying, a couple of minutes from midnight, I tore it all down.
 I’m so happy I did, because the second arch frames the area so beautifully.”
 There were a few other times when they almost gave up, but pushing through paid off for the family of five.
 In these key moments, Amanda tells us how she pulled off her now-perfect kitchen right on budget.

 Save: Go for Builder Grade